dmcginley/project1_yoga_site/README.md

 ## Who is this website for
 The site is designed for absolute beginners looking to learn yoga starting with a good and simple foundation.
-People wishing to learn from home using easy techniques that can be done at any part of the day in short bursts.
+People who wish to learn from home using easy techniques that can be done at any part of the day in short bursts.
-The website is video heavy for the more visual student, so it can give more of a feel of following along with a teacher.
+The website is video-heavy for the more visual student, so it can give more of a feel of following along with a teacher.

-People with less free time on their hands wishing to get into a healthy lifestyle.
+People with less free time on their hands, who want to get into a healthy lifestyle.

 ## Design Decisions

-As a method of working to keep uniformity across the website, I created three CSS style sheets for easy navigation and changing of elements on in the website.
-Each style sheets has a table of contents at the top of each page to help navigate through it.
+As a method of working to keep uniformity across the website, I created three CSS style sheets for easy navigation and changing of elements in the website.
+Each style sheet has a table of contents at the top of each page to help navigate through it.

 The CSS style sheets are named clearly as: